-ing photodetectors, LEDs and photovoltaics; biopolar and field-effect transistors; transistor modeling.
+tics; applications to p-n junction diodes including photodetectors, LEDs and photovoltaics; biopolar and field-effect transistors; transistor modeling.
 Three hours lecture.

-ENGR 253 1 cr.
 An Introduction to Computer-Aided Design (Prerequisites: MATH 114, CMPS 134) This course is an introduction to the methods of drafting and design using computer-aided techniques.
 Topics to be covered include plane geometry construction, projection theory, sectional views, dimensioning, tolerancing and the development of working drawings.
 Extensive use will be made of commercially available CAD software packages.
 Two hours laboratory.